What is The Order of The Eastern Star?

-The degrees of the Order of the Eastern Star teach lessons of fidelity, constancy, loyalty, faith and love.
-These degrees are presented in a beautiful ritualistic ceremony designed to not only teach the lessons, but also to provide insight for future study and understanding.
+The degrees of the Order of the Eastern Star teach lessons of fidelity, constancy, loyalty, faith, and love.
+These degrees are presented in a beautiful ritualistic ceremony designed to teach the lessons and provide insight for future study and understanding.

-The organization was founded in the mid to late 1800s by our founder, Dr. Rob Morris, for the expressed purpose of offering support and affiliation to the wives, mothers, daughters, grandchildren, etc. of Free Masons.
-The organization is open to both male and female.
+The organization was founded in the mid to late 1800s by our founder, Dr. Rob Morris, for the expressed purpose of offering support and affiliation to the wives, mothers, daughters, and grandchildren of Free Masons.
+The organization is open to both males and females.

-Local Eastern Star chapters select their own charities and places of service in their own communities.
-Some statewide projects include scholarships for ministerial students, other general scholarships for youth, and supporting a home for aged members.
-Each year special charities are selected for that year’s emphasis and might include volunteer programs in elementary schools or volunteers in literacy programs and specific community outreach.
+Local Eastern Star Chapters select their own charities and places of service in their own communities.
+Some statewide projects include scholarships for ministerial students, other general scholarships for youth, and supporting a home for aging members.
+In addition, each year, special charities are selected for that year’s emphasis and might include volunteer programs in elementary schools, literacy programs, or specific community outreach.

-For more information, visit the Maine OES website, or contact our local Chapter Secretary, Patricia Bishop, 18 Floyd Street, Brewer, ME 04412
+For more information, visit the Maine OES website, or contact our local Chapter Secretary, Patricia Bishop, at 18 Floyd Street, Brewer, ME 04412.